Serbian hip-hop: Second wave

-In 2002 the silence was shown to be temporary with the founding of the Bassivity label, which made Serbian, Bosnian, and Croatian hip hop widely available in record stores.
-Their first release, V.I.P. - Ekipa Stigla, was one of the two albums which marked the beginning of the second wave of Serbian hip hop.
+In 2002, the silence was shown to be temporary with the founding of the Bassivity label, which made Serbian, Bosnian, and Croatian hip-hop widely available in record stores.
+Their first release, V.I.P. - Ekipa Stigla, was one of the two albums that marked the beginning of the second wave of Serbian hip-hop.
 The other was BSSST...Tišinčina by the Belgrade group Beogradski sindikat, formed 1999.
-The same group also released the highly controversial political single Govedina in late 2002, which fueled the popularisation of hip hop in Serbia.
+The same group also released the highly controversial political single Govedina in late 2002, which fueled the popularisation of hip-hop in Serbia.

-Another such early example was Prti Bee Gee, which in 2001 with their song Pajp featuring Ajs Nigrutin, quickly secured their place as one of the most influential and authentic groups in Serbian (and Balkan) rap.
+Another such early example was Prti Bee Gee, which in 2001, with their song Pajp featuring Ajs Nigrutin, quickly secured their place as one of the most influential and authentic groups in Serbian (and Balkan) rap.

-In 2003 Marčelo's debut album De Facto, also released on the Bassivity label, came out to both popular and critical acclaim and he was branded as the voice of a new generation.
+In 2003, Marčelo's debut album De Facto, also released on the Bassivity label, came out to both popular and critical acclaim, and he was branded as the voice of a new generation.

-Since then, Bassivity Music has released a couple more records before their transformation to a production company in 2007.
+Since then, Bassivity Music has released a couple more records before their transformation into a production company in 2007.
 Beogradski sindikat have followed up their debut with 2005's Svi zajedno, having founded their own label, Prohibicija, due to their dissatisfaction with Automatik Records.
 Despite the success of his debut album, Marčelo was unable to settle his differences with Bassivity label, and at the end of 2005, appropriately marking the end of the second wave, released his second album Puzzle Shock!
 (Multimedia Records).

-Since 2007, the oldest independent label in Serbia, Take It Or Leave It records (established 1992), and their sub-label Rap Cartel have released almost every rap album.
-The first rap CD published by Rap Cartel was a compilation "Rap Cartel-Pablo je pao vol.1" The main rap singers known and published by Rap Cartel label are SHA, Bata Barata ex Shorty, Monogamija, Bitcharke na travi, Bvana iz lagune, Hartmann, J COOK, M.A.X., Prti Beegee, De Niro, VOX, and many less known artists.
-This label also published first the licensed album from America, CD HAVIKK-Rhymme son (South Central cartel).
+Since 2007, the oldest independent label in Serbia, Take It Or Leave It Records (established 1992), and their sub-label Rap Cartel have released almost every rap album.
+The first rap CD published by Rap Cartel was a compilation "Rap Cartel-Pablo je pao vol.1".
+The main rap singers known and published by Rap Cartel label are SHA, Bata Barata ex Shorty, Monogamija, Bitcharke na travi, Bvana iz lagune, Hartmann, J COOK, M.A.X., Prti Beegee, De Niro, VOX, and many lesser-known artists.
+This label also published the first licensed album from America, CD HAVIKK-Rhymme son (South Central cartel).

-Some other notable rappers from the second wave are Struka, Don Trialeon, Seven, Beton liga, Demonio, Lud, Kajblo Spirit, Suid, Tripe-r and Nidza Bleja.
+Some other notable rappers from the second wave are Struka, Don Trialeon, Seven, Beton liga, Demonio, Lud, Kajblo Spirit, Suid, Tripe-r, and Nidza Bleja.